-One of FTA's goals in the development of the Major Capital Investment Projects Final was to establish measures that support streamlining of the CIG process, while maintaining an appropriate degree of analytic rigor as a basis on which to make CIG program funding decisions.
-Thus, some of the measures are calculated using simplified factoring approaches in order to eliminate undue burden on project sponsors.
+One of FTA's goals in the development of the Major Capital Investment Projects Final Rule was to establish measures that support streamlining of the CIG process, while maintaining an appropriate degree of analytic rigor as a basis on which to make CIG program funding decisions.
+Thus, some of the measures are calculated using simplified factoring approaches to eliminate undue burden on project sponsors.
 FTA based the factors on national data.

-Simplified Estimation of Ridership and Vehicle Miles Traveled

-FTA has made available to project sponsors a tool called Simplified Trips-on-Projects Software (STOPS) that can be used to estimate trips on the project.
-FTA believes this tool can significantly streamline the length of time required to generate ridership estimates and vehicle miles traveled (VMT) for use in calculating the evaluation measures.
+Simplified Estimation of Ridership and Vehicle Miles Traveled required to generate ridership estimates and vehicle miles traveled (VMT) for use in calculating the CIG evaluation measures.
 Use of STOPS is optional.
-Project sponsors may choose instead to continue to use their local travel forecasting model if they wish.
+Project sponsors may choose instead to use their local travel forecasting model.
 Project sponsors should contact FTA for assistance in obtaining and using STOPS.